-The lining of the gut is supposed to be strong and tight, keeping food, microbes and waste safely inside the digestive tract.
+The lining of the gut's small intestine is supposed to be strong and tight, keeping food, microbes and waste safely inside the digestive tract.
 So why is 'leaky gut syndrome' now becoming a new epidemic?

-When the gut bacteria balance is disrupted, whether from poor quality food, stressors or environmental toxins, and the balance between the friendly microbes and pathogenic bad-guy microbes reverses, those bad microbes set up camp and literally munch their way through the gut wall and split it open, which makes it permeable, and allows the undigested, seriously toxic matter in the small intestine to leak through the gut membrane and into the bloodstream.
+When the gut bacteria balance is disrupted and the balance between the friendly microbes and pro-inflammatory toxic bad microbes reverses, those bad microbes set up camp and create inflammation, This is known as SIBO - Small Intestinal Bacterial Overgrowth, and SIBO isn't funny.
+For starters, the inflammation then disrupts the tight junctions of the gut wall which makes it permeable, as in leaky, and allows the undigested, seriously toxic waste in the small intestine to leak through the gut and into the bloodstream, literally poisoning it.
 This triggers an almighty inflammatory autoimmune cascade as the immune system goes into hyper-overdrive, trying to fight those leaked toxins.

 Cue the battlefield.
-Special immunoglobulins, also known as antibodies, live in the horse's gut to protect the body.
+Special antibodies, aka immunoglobulins, live in the horse's gut to protect the body.
 The immunoglobulins IgA and IgM help identify the toxins, and begin the attack by calling in the regiments of killer-army white blood cells.
 And the more overwhelming the leaked toxin burden is, the longer the battle, and the greater the inflammation, not to mention red-hot pain.

-Be under no illusion - leaky gut affects the whole process for just about every medical condition, be it joint, skin, brain - hooves especially as leaky gut is the main root source for laminitis.
-Everything depends on the integrity of that lining, which astonishingly is a mere 1-cell thick, so you can appreciate just how vulnerable the gut lining is.
+Be under no illusion - leaky gut affects the whole process for just about every medical condition, be it joint, skin, brain - hooves especially as leaky gut causes laminitis.
+Everything depends on the integrity of that gut wall membrane, which astonishingly is a mere 1-cell thick, so you can appreciate just how vulnerable the gut lining is.

 Vaccines don't help either, as vaccines can contain proteins and other food particulates.
 This is because manufacturers use cells from animals, like chicken embryo and bovine serum, to grow the antigen.
 When the antigen finishes growing, they separate it from the protein, but sometimes small amounts can end up in the vaccine.
 During vaccination, these food proteins and other components get introduced into the body.

-Cue an exaggerated immune response.
+Cue yet another exaggerated immune response.
 All these components are identified as enemies, and when any enemy shows its ugly face, it’s time for battle.

 - when we refer to ulcers, we're talking foregut ulcers.
-Hindgut 'ulcers' is a completely different thing; for starters they're a myth as there are no acid-secreting cells in the hindgut.
-If you've been given a 'hindgut ulcers' diagnosis, see our separate Ulcers link at the bottom of the page.
+Hindgut 'ulcers' is a completely different thing; for starters they don't exist - they're a myth - because there are no acid-secreting cells in the hindgut.
+There is, however, Hindgut Acidosis, caused by lactic acid in the hindgut.
+If you've been told your horse has 'hindgut ulcers', see our separate Hindgut Acidosis chapter (link also at the bottom of this page).

 Sounds simple enough doesn’t it.
 Yet most of us have no idea how many vital roles the stomach acid plays in the body, whether horse or human, and ... the drug companies know it too.
 You can’t watch TV without seeing an advert for some chalky tablet to ‘calm’ the acid burn, especially after we've eaten a red hot curry.